will-langdale/matchbox/README.md

 #### Making linkers: core functions

 To be appropriate for linking, your dataset must have **one row per company entity**, otherwise known as observational independence.
-This doesn't need to be perfect -- we expect and handle some duplication for you, but something like HMRC Exporters can't be linked out of the box.

-The linker will check that every row in your `selecter` statement is unique, and will stop if it isn't.
-This behaviour can be overridden if you wish.
+The linker will check that every row in your `selector` statement is unique, and will stop if it isn't.
+This behaviour can be overridden if you wish, or permitted to a threshold of tolerance.
+We understand that datasets that _should_ have one row per company entity sometimes don't for pragmatic reasons, and the entity resolution algorithm knows it.

-You can also pass a `selecter` object to the `cmf.linker(data_deduper=)` argument and the linker will perform what we call naïve deduping -- creating new unique rows based on the fields you specify.
+One way to meet the one row per entity requirement is to pass a `selector` object to the `cmf.linker(data_deduper=)` argument.
+The linker will perform what we call naïve deduping -- creating new unique rows based on the fields you specify.
 The service will handle making sure that when data comes from your table, it still returns _all_ the data in your original table.

 Our dataset doesn't have this problem, so we can move on.

-Before it can run, every linker will need at least:
+Before it can run, every linker will need:

-* Cleaning pipelines for the clusters and the data
+* \[Optional\] Cleaning pipelines for the clusters and the data.
+You'll get better results if you add them!
 * Settings for the linker

 We've seen how to make cleaning functions.
 Let's see how to make a pipeline of them.

 To do this we offer `cleaner` and `cleaners`.
-Similar to `selecter(s)`, they are just ways of making dictionaries that linkers can undersand to run a pipeline of data cleaning.
+Similar to `selector(s)`, they are just ways of making dictionaries that linkers can undersand to run a pipeline of data cleaning.

 ```python
 import cmf